minjo1234/TIL/3.Resource/CS/Cloud/AWS/Route 53.md

 - CNAME - maps a hostname to another hostname
 	- The target is a domain name which must have an A or AAAA record
 	- Can't create a CNAME record for the top node of a DNS namespace (ZONE APEX)
 	- Example : you can't create for example.com, but you can create for www.example.com
+- NS - Name Servers for the Hosted Zone